Get alerts of updates about «Hand hygiene and cough etiquette»

 For the best effect, follow the manufacturer's recommendations for how much to use and how long it takes to work.

 There is no need to perform both hand washing and hand disinfection – one is sufficient.

 Choice of disinfectant

 The Norwegian Institute of Public Health, like WHO and ECDC, primarily recommends alcohol-based hand disinfection, based on ethanol or isopropanol.
-Ethanol is less irritating to skin, eyes and mucous membranes and may therefore be preferred as a main ingredient.
 The alcohol concentration should be between 70-90 per cent v/v.